-Use Tax Revolving Fund - established in fiscal year 2017 to account for use tax to be disbursed to the Local Law Enforcement Center to meet bond obligations.
+Use Tax Revolving Fund - accounts for the collection of use tax to be disbursed to the Local Law Enforcement Center to meet bond obligations.

-Sales Tax Revolving Fund - established in fiscal year 2017 for collections of sales tax money to be disbursed for county government and capital improvement.
+Sales Tax Revolving Fund - accounts for the collection of sales tax to be disbursed for county government and capital improvement.

-COVID Aid and Relief Fund - accounts for federal grant monies received from the Coronavirus Relief Fund for the reimbursement of COVID related expenditures.
+COVID Aid and Relief - accounts for federal grant monies received from the Coronavirus Relief Fund for the reimbursement of COVID related expenditures.
 Disbursements are for any lawful purpose of the County as directed by Board of County Commissioners resolution.